 Secondary effects: Other markets are also affected.

 A general equilibrium analysis is important in that it views the impact of a price change on the whole economy.
 In general, a change in the price of one good affects not only that market but also other related markets.
 For instance, an increase in the price of oil not only reduces oil consumption but also has a significant impact on the automobile market and the petrochemical industry.
-Also, a significant increase in oil price encourages firms to look for alternative energy sources such as ethanol.
+Also, a significant increase in oil price encourages firms to look for alternative energy sources such as ethanol and solar energy.